APPLICATIONS FOR THE 2018 - 19 INTAKE

 Modules are assessed in a number of ways including a critical literature review, clinical reports with varying foci, reflective practice assignments and placement evaluations of competence reports.
 All work is assessed on a Pass/Fail basis.
 Progress on the major research project is an ongoing matter of discussion between students and supervisors and is formally assessed annually by means of a written submission documenting progress and a presentation of the research project.
 Assessment is by a Review Panel in line with University policy on PhD progress review.

-As a new programme the Doctor of Clinical Psychology is working with PSI to ensure accreditation.
-An on-site visit is anticipated during the 2017 – 18 academic year.
+As a new programme the Doctor of Clinical Psychology has received provisional approval from the PSI.
+An full accreditation on-site visit is anticipated during 2018.

 Dr. Chris McCusker

 Clinical psychologists provide a variety of services including assessment, therapy, and consultancy.
 They work primarily, but not exclusively in child and/or adult and learning disability services where emotional, behavioural, psychiatric or developmental difficulties are addressed.